California county closes In-N-Out over vaccine verification

 Public health authorities see vaccination enforcement requirements as vital tools in slowing COVID-19 at a time when 1,500 or more Americans are dying each day from the virus.

-However, In-N-Out, based in Irvine, Calif., has consistently refused to heed the requirements.
+However, In-N-Out, based in Irvine, California, has consistently refused to heed the requirements.

 “We refuse to become the vaccination police for any government.
 It is unreasonable, invasive, and unsafe to force our restaurant associates to segregate customers into those who may be served and those who may not,” In-N-Out said in a statement.